You’ve found the perfect partner and now you’re ready for the perfect engagement ring—which means finding the perfect fit.

 Should a ring leave an indent?

 An ideal ring fit is one that slides over your knuckles with ease.
 However, not all fingers are created equal.
 One person might struggle to fit a ring over the knuckle only to find it spinning around all the time.
-Another person might easily fit it over the knuckle but find it’s leaving an indent or even a “ring muffin top.”
+Another person might easily fit it over the knuckle but find it’s leaving an indent.
 This is one of the easiest ways to tell if a ring is too small.

 If you’re not sure if your ring is too big or too small, you may be in-between ring sizes.